 Regarding your lyrical influences, on the Barathrum: V.I.T.R.I.O.L. release you write about sorcery, occultism in general, as well as tarot.
 Tell me a little about your ideas, dreams and visions for your following releases on this issue.

 You know, the Cythraul Klan of Absu has, and shall perpetually be, a mysterious band – yet a mysterious klan.
-The goal or objective are to inform the entire sphere of Earth that we compose and arrange our songs based upon an immortal and mythological lifestyle.
+The goal or objective is to inform the entire sphere of Earth that we compose and arrange our songs based upon an immortal and mythological lifestyle.
 From the beginning of the band’s existence to this present day, we have used the label of “Mythological Occult Metal” because, basically, this is what Absu truly and authentically portrays!
 Our euphonic structure will eternally focus on what’s most significant in our minds and in our liquid, glass-cased hearts, such as ceremonial/ritual magi(c)k, alchemy/alchemic(k)al sciences, warding, knighthood, tasseomancy/tasseographic rites (especially Sumerian/mesopotamian/assyrian mythology), Celtic mythology and legends and the traits which lead on the way back to our ancestral bloodlust which naturally tie in with the Celtic side of our existence (one adjuration onto the next with our Scottish, mid-Irish attainments).
 In summary, Barathrum: V.I.T.R.I.O.L. is the cardinal key to the ever-so-notorious “hidden stone/abyss” in the middle of the Earth.
 The Sun of Tiphareth is the Sol to the seventh step in Sephir Yetzirah (7 = hidden stone).
 The Third Storm of Cythraul is the Gaelic, analogical comparison to … V.I.T.R.I.O.L. and In the Eyes of Ioldanach is what “he” forecasts for the three of us in impending times to follow.

 I read that you practiced tasseomancy, apart from spreading The Tree of Life.
 I suppose these practices are linked together but tell me in what do they consist and, grabbing the topic, what sort of authors do you read in your spare time?